Andelad/project-content-vault/docs/core/App Logic.md

 - Events NOT linked to a project don't affect any project
 - Habits NEVER count toward project time (even if project field set)
 - Tasks NEVER count toward project time (even if project field set)
-- Event blocks auto-estimate for that day (if linked to project)
+- Event linked to a project removes that day from auto-estimate calculation for that project (day becomes "used")
 - Events may technically span multiple days, but UI does not provide tools for creating multi-day events (single-day events only)

 **Examples:**